Premier Limited Overs Tournament

 The Premier Limited Overs Tournament (currently known as AIA Premier Limited Overs Tournament for sponsorship reasons) is the main domestic limited overs cricket competition in Sri Lanka.
 It was established in 1988 and has existed under four different names.
 The 2016–17 tournament was cancelled due to a legal challenge from Negombo Cricket Club, after they were removed from Tier B of the 2016–17 Premier League Tournament.
-It was replaced with the 2016–17 Districts One Day Tournament.
+That year's edition was replaced by the 2016–17 Districts One Day Tournament.
 It was replaced with Major Clubs Limited Over Tournament in 2020-21.